A dental technician, also known as a dental technologist, is responsible for designing, constructing and repairing a variety of dental devices

 - update your dental laboratory technician job knowledge and skills by participating in educational opportunities, reading professional publications, maintaining personal networks and participating in professional organisations.

-- As a trainee dental technician, starting out in your career with no qualifications, you can expect to earn £16,000.
+- As a trainee dental technician, starting out in your career with no qualifications, you can expect to earn around £16,000 to £18,000.

-- This can rise to as much as £43,000 with several years of experience and a specialism.
+- Salaries for qualified dental technicians can range from around £22,000 to in excess of £40,000 for those with several years of experience and a specialism.

-Salaries vary and are based on your qualifications, specialisms, experience and whether you work for the NHS or a private company.
+Salaries vary and are based on your qualifications, specialisms, experience and whether you work for the NHS, a private commercial laboratory or run your own business.

 Income figures are intended as a guide only.